-There is a myriad of style preferences when it comes to styling curly hair: Some like their curls big, whereas others might like when their curls are more low-key.
+For many curly-haired gals, there can be such a thing as too voluminous, and the desire to find a way to reduce volume in curly hair.
+There are a myriad of preferences when it comes to styling curly hair: Some like their curls big, whereas others might like when their curls are more low-key.
 For the latter, many women with curls find it quite challenging to reduce volume in curly hair since ringlets oftentimes do anything but lay flat.
 They might have their routine down to a science when it comes to volume, but minimizing volume can be a tough one!

 So, how does one get her curly hair styled the way she wants it, with the desired volume?
 It may take a few techniques, but it can be done.

-1. Try not to concentrate product at your roots.
+1. Try not to concentrate the product at your roots.

 Volume in curly hair (and all other hair types) begins at the roots.
-When applying a styling product to your hair, focus more on the midshaft and ends of your curls.
-Alternatively, try a gel that provides a great hold like Nexxus Exxtra Hold Sculpting Gel.
+When applying a styling product to your hair, focus more on the mid-shaft and ends of your curls.
+Alternatively, try a gel that provides a great hold like Dove Amplified Textures Shine & Moisture Finishing Gel.
 To style, simply smooth gel onto damp hair and mold your curls into the shape you prefer, then let dry.

 2. Blowdry or diffuse hair downward.